microsoft/pai/docs/tools/node_maintain.md

 Enforce the node-list, it's a blocking command and won't exit until all nodes in node-list are decommissioned.

-## Scenario
+## Scenarios

-In this section, we assume you have a cluster without load-balance, as below:
+For convenience, in this section, we assume you have a cluster without load-balance, as below:
 ```
 10.0.0.10 master
 10.0.0.1 work-1